darren-synergix/synergix/contingency_plan.md

 ## Scenario 4 - Jensen Down
 ### Problem
-Jensen system not working, unable to transport garment and sort, or unable to retrieve file from Synergix.
+Jensen is unable to transport garment and sort, or unable to retrieve file from Synergix due to Jensen system fault.

 ### Potential Solution
 If Jensen server or hardware is down, there is no other option until Jensen resolves it.